So . . . who wants to hear about my plumbing??!?! You’re all so excited, I can tell. Ain’t nothin’ like a good tale of plumbing drama.

 Then we left town.
 And the snow came.
 The snow came in a big way.
 When we arrived back in town on Friday night, our house had new fresh cracks in the walls, and then on Saturday the furnace went out.
 It got fixed though, and that isn’t the point.
 The point is that (also on Saturday) the plumbing was very distinctly wrong.
 The bang was no longer ambiguous.
-Weird noises were coming out of all the drains, and when I turned on the washing machine, the toilet came to a rolling boil, which is something you never really want to see.
+Weird noises were coming out of all the drains, I knew we needed to hire a professional to free the pipes!

 On Sunday morning, the drains gave up altogether.
 No water would leave our house.
 It was as if the water had all unanimously decided that it was cozier inside than out.
 Nothing would go down the toilet, the sinks, or the tub and we had to call a plumber in Portland.

 Now let’s refer back to that photo of the tree on our house.

 Do you see that white pipe that’s all akimbo there in the upper foliage?
 That’s the toilet vent.
 Apparently, the tree ripped a board off the house, and in a tricky exhibition of dexterity, it fired the board straight down that pipe.
 For the next ten days the board worked its way down the pipe, through the wall, and down under the house before it finally stuck fast and clogged everything up.